MicrosoftDocs/azure-stack-docs/azure-stack/ruggedized/customer-replaceable-unit/replace-failed-external-storage-disk.md

 ## Next steps

-If you are working with a Scale Unit node:
+If you are working with a scale unit node:

-1. Complete Verifying Scale Unit node health
+1. Complete Verifying scale unit node health

-2. Complete Verifying Scale Unit node disk health If you're working with the Hardware Lifecycle Host:
+2. Complete Verifying scale unit node disk health If you're working with the Hardware Lifecycle Host:

     -   Complete Verifying Hardware Lifecycle Host health